jvalue/ws19-ods-query-exploration/ontology/README.md

 function generateRootNode(rootName)
 ```

-Generates a root node which is used later on in the `extractOntologyFromObject` function.
+Generates a root node that is used later on in the `extractOntologyFromObject` function.

 - rootName: <br/>
   Name of the root of the ontology object